chris-rutkowski/commingle_money/README.md

 Aligning `MoneyLabel` precisely to the baseline can be tricky.
 By design, the widget displays the currency symbol and decimal part using a smaller font than the main number.

 I experimented with multiple approaches - `CrossAxisAlignment.baseline`, `RichText` and even low-level `TextPainter` font metrics.
-None produced fully reliable results across fonts, especially with Odometer animation.
+None produced fully reliable results across fonts settings, especially with the Odometer animation enabled.

-As a workaround, the widget exposes `secondaryPadding` property that lets you manually tweak the vertical alignment of secondary elements.
+As a workaround, the widget exposes `secondaryPadding` property that lets you manually tweak the top/bottom alignment of secondary elements.
 While not ideal, this gives you full control to fine-tune the appearance for your chosen font and style.

 ## 🙌 Acknowledgements